-- The use of a low viscosity primer will allow the resin to fuse inside the concrete.
-If the primer is adequately linked to the concrete, the intermediate coat is 90% less likely to peel.
+- The use of a low-viscosity primer will allow the resin to fuse inside the concrete.
+The intermediate coat is 90% less likely to peel if the primer is adequately linked to the concrete.

 - The primer could seep or run, be careful when painting around the slab nose/ apron.

 - Initially, roll perpendicular to the direction squeegeed.

 - Consistency is critical, so you may have to roll in multiple directions.